s-broda/QuadraticFormsMGHyp.jl/docs/src/index.md

 The generalized hyperbolic distribution contains as special cases, among others, the Variance-Gamma (``\lambda>0``), Student's ``t`` (``\lambda=-\nu/2, \chi=\nu, \psi=0``), Normal Inverse Gaussian (``\lambda=-1/2``), and Hyperbolic (``\lambda=1``) distributions.

 ## Installation
 `QuadraticFormsMGHyp` is a registered Julia package.
 It can be installed with `using Pkg; Pkg.add("QuadraticFormsMGHyp")`.
-Figure 1 in the paper can be reproduced with `using Pkg; Pkg.test("QuadraticFormsMGHyp")`.
+Figure 1 in the paper, reproduced in the logo above, can be generated with `using Pkg; Pkg.test("QuadraticFormsMGHyp")`.

 ## Usage
 The package exports a single function, [`qfmgh`](@ref).
 Its signature is